Nobody wants to live without shelter. But we can.

 Our goal is not only to help our hungry neighbors today, but to provide the means for everyone to be fed tomorrow.

-They go on to say that, “In 2011 alone, we collected, warehoused and distributed more than 70 million pounds of food – but we’re also constantly pioneering ways to reduce waste and better use the abundant resources available in this land of plenty.”
+Second Harvest Heartland goes on to say that, “In 2011 alone, we collected, warehoused and distributed more than 70 million pounds of food – but we’re also constantly pioneering ways to reduce waste and better use the abundant resources available in this land of plenty.”

 I can’t tell you how emphatically I nod my head when I read this.
 And they eloquently answer a question like:

 Providing a bag of groceries to a person in need today is obviously important.
 But how do we make it so that person isn’t in need tomorrow?

 It’s becoming increasingly clear that providing our hungry neighbors information about available resources is just as important as the food source itself.
 What good is a food source if no one knows about it?